Baota District: Cultural Revolution and intra-party conflict

 However, large-scale fighting resumed the next month, and from May 29 through July, open fighting between the two factions resulted in about 110 more deaths and 30 more people wounded.
 The unrest began to spread beyond Yan'an County, with the two sides skirmishing in nearby Zhidan County and Wuqi County on June 3, killing seven people.
 Another fight in Chafang, Fu County on June 14 killed more than 30 people.
-By July, the Central Committee of the Communist Party intervened, issuing two proclamations, one on July 3 and another on July 24, calling on the two sides to cease fighting.
+By July, the CCP Central Committee intervened, issuing two proclamations, one on July 3 and another on July 24, calling on the two sides to cease fighting.
 Leaders from the two factions were sent to Xi'an to partake in a study session, where they arranged a truce, and a surrender of their confiscated weapons.
 As a result, the Yan'an County Revolutionary Committee (延安县革命委员会 (延安縣革命委員會, Yán'ān Xiàn Gémìng Wěiyuánhuì)), part of the county government, was established in August 18, featuring leaders from both factions.
 On August 29, this committee agreed to promote the two proclamations made in July by the Central Committee.
 The local committee also agreed to compensate those from which the two factions stole from, although the amount paid in compensation was just a small fraction of what was stolen.

 On December 2, 1968, a batch of approximately 4,500 educated youths from Beijing was sent to Yan'an as part of the Down to the Countryside Movement.
 On January 19, 1969, the Yan'an County Revolutionary Committee ordered a reduction of Yan'an's urban population, and sent more than 6,000 urban residents to rural portions of the county to help with agricultural work.

-On November 17, 1970, Prince Sihanouk of Cambodia visited Yan'an, and on September 20 of the following year, Penn Nouth and his wife also visited.
-In 1971 alone, delegations from communist parties, military academies, cultural institutions, and scientific institutions came to visit Yan'an from countries such as Belgium, Cambodia, Canada, the Dominican Republic, Japan, Pakistan, Spain, the United Kingdom, and the United States.

 In February 1972, Yan'an City was re-established as a county-level city.

-On June 9, 1973, Zhou Enlai hosted North Vietnamese leaders Lê Duẩn and Phạm Văn Đồng in Yan'an.

-On May 1, 1974, 39 educated youths from Beijing and 16 educated youths from Xi'an were sent to Yan'an as part of the Down to the Countryside Movement.